Mack is also a cancer survivor and amputee, but that becomes an afterthought in his day-to-day. He runs everywhere.

-“He doesn't walk anywhere anymore,” Amanda says.
+“He doesn't walk anywhere anymore,” his mom Amanda says.
 “If we don’t break the prosthetics, we outgrow them.
 The prosthetic place has a warranty on them now.”
-But at age 6, Mack made a decision that would determine if he’d ever run again.
+But at age 6, Mack made a decision that would impact whether he would ever run again.

-“We heard of childhood cancers, but we’d never really heard of Mack’s cancer,” Amanda explained.
-“We started researching it right away, of course.
-We always heard St. Jude Children’s Research Hospital is the best place for children’s cancer, so we didn’t really question the referral when we got it.”
+“We always heard St. Jude Children’s Research Hospital is the best place for children’s cancer, so we didn’t really question the referral when we got it,” Amanda said.
 Mack was in multi-organ failure by the time he arrived via air ambulance to St. Jude on Christmas Eve.
 He hadn’t moved in two weeks.

 “His system was shutting down,” Amanda recalled.
 “He was yellow from jaundice, his kidneys had stopped.
 Come to find out my child cannot have antibiotics at all.”